MosesKonsue/MosesKonsue.github.io/_posts/2021-10-13-Insider(cyberdefenders).md

 <img src="/assets/images/insider/ins2.PNG" alt="Contents of the .txt file.">

 It seems to be the details of the disk image, creation information, hashes and other important chain of custody information.
-No case or evidence number though, I remember that being important.
-Moving on we open `FirstHack.ad1` in FTK imager and see:
+Weirdly no case or evidence number though, I remember that being important.

+Moving on we open `FirstHack.ad1` in FTK Imager and see:

 <img src="/assets/images/insider/ins3.PNG" alt="Opening the disk image in FTK imager.">

-Now for the questions
+Now for the questions!

 <h4>What distribution of Linux is being used on this machine?</h4>